 If the consumer sees that there is a sale, but there’s no other detail, they’ll assume it’s not a good sale for them and delete the email without further investigation.

 If they see how big that sale is, it’s more likely to result in them interacting with the email.
-Now that they know about the sale, they’ll want to know what all you’re offering.
+Now that they know about the deal, they’ll want to know what all you’re offering.

 It’s all about drawing interest in the right way!